cybertraining-dsc/su21-reu-362/project/index.md

 title: "Automated Detection and Classification of Breast Cancer Subtypes using Machine Learning Algorithms"
 linkTitle: AI in Healthcare
 tags: ["project", "reu"]
-description: "This project provides a means to detect breast cancer subtypes using three different machine learning algorithms and aims to determine the accuracy of each model."
+description: "This project provides a means to detect breast cancer subtypes from a proteomic dataset using three different machine learning algorithms and aims to determine the accuracy of each model."
 author: Kehinde, Ezekiel
 github_url: https://github.com/cybertraining-dsc/su21-reu-362/edit/main/project/index.md
 resources: